More Cookbook Recommendations

 Favorite book about the science of cooking: McGee's On Food and Cooking is comprehensive, elegant and unsurpassed, and likely to remain so during our lifetimes.

-Thoughts on most essential cookbooks for beginning-to-intermediate home cooks: I must modestly say my own book Ruhlman's Twenty, wherein I break down all of cooking into 20 fundamental ideas/techniques, which, if embraced with Zen-like selflessness, allows you to cook virtually any dish you want without having to blind yourself by staring down at a recipe.
+Thoughts on most essential cookbooks for beginning-to-intermediate home cooks: I must modestly say my own book Ruhlman's Twenty, wherein I break down all of cooking into 20 fundamental ideas/techniques, which, if embraced, allows you to cook virtually any dish you want without having to blind yourself by staring down at a recipe.